jefferis/paperutils/README.md

 ### R Dependencies
-The package [scholar](https://github.com/jkeirstead/scholar) is necessary for some bibliograpy related functions.
+The package [scholar](https://github.com/jkeirstead/scholar) is necessary for some bibliography related functions.
-However currently the CRAN version is misssing the ability to specify a number of publications to return for each author, so that only 20 can be returned.
+However currently the CRAN version is missing the ability to specify a number of publications to return for each author, so that only 20 can be returned.
 Therefore the package installs the latest version from GitHub.